Chapter 12 Vector Space Representation

 12.2.10 Cluster Analysis

-The pairise distance/similarity matrices are sometimes less comprehensive.
-We can visulize the document distances in a more comprehensive way by an exploratory technique called hierarchical cluster analysis.
+The pairwise distance/similarity matrices are sometimes less comprehensive.
+We can visualize the document distances in a more comprehensive way by an exploratory technique called hierarchical cluster analysis.

 ## distance-based